marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "loop body", "curly braces"}}

-This is structured a little like a `for` loop—it first describes the kind of loop, and then gives a body.
+This is structured a little like a `for` loop—it first describes the kind of loop and then provides a body.
 However, the body is now written as a function value, which is wrapped in the ((parentheses)) of the call to `repeat`.
 This is why it has to be closed with the closing brace _and_ closing parenthesis.
 In cases like this example, where the